DineWithMe/Development-Tools/README.md

 | Serverless             | Zeit Now, Heroku, AWS, DO\*\* |

 \*not yet finalize, may switch to Jenkins but CircleCI seems convenience enough, ultimately it depends on the cost
-\*\*in term of cost i recommend DO(Digital Ocean), it is more flexible but more manual work, require technical knowledge on Ubuntu
+\*\*in term of cost i recommend DO(Digital Ocean), it is more flexible but more manual work, require technical knowledge in Ubuntu

 ## Rule and Styling